andrebergvind/exercise-student-cognitive-performance-analysis/README.md

 In essence, exercise has a strong immediate impact on some individuals.
 Students experiencing improved cognitive functioning also tends to report a stronger connection with increased short-term productivity.

-Yet, regarding the hypothesis, it can not be definitely concluded that physical exercise leads to improved immediate productivity for all individuals.
-Outcomes could depend on genetics, physical ability, and personal interests.
+Yet, the premise that physical exercise leads to improved immediate productivity is highly conditional, which may depend on genetics, physical ability, and personal interests.

 ## Recommendations